-2 Glossary of abbreviations
+Glossary of abbreviations 2

-Clobbally of all 302 0 1 2 B АНА Area Health Authority.
+АНА Area Health Authority.
 The main operational tier of the reorganised health service.
 AHA(T) Area Health Authority (Teaching).
-An AHA in whose area a teaching hospital is situated.
-AMT Area Management Team.
+An AHA in whose area a teaching hospital is situated. АМТ Area Management Team.
 Formed from the area team officers in single district areas.
 Equivalent to a District Management Team.
 ATO (comprised of an AMO, ANO AT and an AA.)
 Area Team of Officers.
 Comprised of an Area Medical Officer, Area Nursing Officer, Area Treasurer and an Area Administrator.
 CHC Community Health Council.
 To represent the public's interest.
 CHSC Central Health Services Council.
-Advises the DISS.
+Advises the DHSS.
 DMC District Medical Committee.
 Representative of local doctors and dentists in both the hospital and the community services.
-DMT (includes a DCP, DNO, DT and a DA.)
+DMT (includes a bCP, DNO, DT and a DA.)
 District Management Team.
 Includes a District Community Physician, District Nursing Officer, District Treasurer and a District Administrator as well as DMC members.
-FPC Family Practitioners Committee.
+FPĊ Family Practitioners Committee.
 Replaces the Executive Council.
-Jcc Joint Consultative Committee.
+JCC Joint Consultative Committee.
 Establishes liaison between the AHAS and the local authorities.
 JLC Joint Liaison Committee.
 Temporary body involved in the preparations for the reorganisation.
 RHA Regional Health Authority.
 Intermediate tier between the AHAS and the DHSS important in long term planning and major capital investment schemes.

-RTO (comprised of an Regional Team of Officers.
-Comprised of a Regional of an RMO, RNO, RWO, RT and an RA.)
-Works Officer, Regional Treasurer and a Regional Administrator.
+RTO (comprised of an RMO, RNO, RWO, RT and an RA.)
+Regional Team of Officers.
+Comprised of a Regional Medical Officer, Regional Nursing Officer, Regional Works Officer, Regional Treasurer and a Regional Administrator.